 Consultants reach deal with the Government which ‘could end strikes’

-Consultants in England have reached a deal with the Government which could potentially end strikes, officials have said.
+Hospital leaders have expressed “huge relief” that a deal has been struck between England’s top doctors and the Government, potentially ending a long and bitter dispute over pay.

+Officials have agreed a deal which will see consultants earn more money from January 2024, although it will not be paid until April 2024.

-The Department of Health and Social Care (DHSC) said it reached an agreement with consultants from the British Medical Association (BMA) and the Hospital Consultants and Specialists Association (HCSA) after weeks of talks.
+The Department of Health and Social Care (DHSC) said it had reached an agreement with consultants from the British Medical Association (BMA) and the Hospital Consultants and Specialists Association (HCSA) after a month of talks.

 The deal will now be put to members of the unions.

-If members agree to the deal, strikes by top hospital doctors would end.
+If members agree to the deal, strikes by top hospital doctors will end, although talks between the Government and specialist, associate specialist and specialty doctors (SAS) and junior doctors are ongoing.

-DHSC officials said the new offer will “modernise the consultant contract and reform consultants’ pay structure”.

 Prime Minister Rishi Sunak said: “Ending damaging strike action in the NHS is vitally important if we want to continue making progress towards cutting waiting lists while making sure patients get the care they deserve.